 THC affects the speed of alcohol absorption.
 Alcohol is absorbed faster when used with cannabis, hence the increased risk of drug poisoning.
 Seek immediate medical assistance if you experience decreased breathing or heart rate, rapid heart rate, overwhelming fatigue, lose consciousness, or experience other unusual or alarming symptoms.
 In some cases, marijuana has been linked to suicide, due to hallucinations and anxiety attacks.

-Over the long run, effects and consequences of marijuana abuse are not to be ignored.
-Usually, marijuana users have a decline in IQ over time.
-The younger are the users when they start using marijuana, the stronger their IQ can be affected.
-Hence, these people are at a higher risk to stay unemployed or not get a decent job.
-Others develop impaired thinking, and lose the ability to learn, concentrate, and perform complex tasks.
-Marijuana users are no longer able to feel good without their drug of choice and have a lower satisfaction of life.
+Prolonged and frequent use of Marijuana causes many harmful effects and consequences that must not disregard.
+Marijuana abuse is associated with a decline in IQ score for those who use the drug over a long period of time.
+The earlier marijuana use starts, the more susceptible a person is to intelligence quotient deterioration in the future.
+This results in higher rates of unemployment or limitations in job opportunities, such as those that offer little pay.
+These individuals often suffer from impaired thinking and lose the ability to learn, concentrate, or perform complex tasks.
+Marijuana users are no longer able to feel good without using and have a lower satisfaction of life.
 Consequently, they start having social problems with family and loved ones, have relationship problems.
-In time, marijuana users no longer care about the ways to get money for a new dose, and oftentimes get involved in lying and stealing money, and end up with financial difficulties.
+In time, marijuana users no longer care about the ways to get money for a new dose, and often times get involved in lying and stealing money and end up with financial difficulties.
 At the point when they need a dose to feel normal, they have a marijuana addiction.
 Comprehensive marijuana addiction treatment programs at Restore Drug and Alcohol Rehab Centers LA address both the physical and psychological dependence on marijuana, assuring positive marijuana addiction treatment outcomes for our clients.

 The younger the user is when he or she starts using the drug, the stronger their dependence will be.
 Some addicts may start experimenting with other drugs of abuse for new ways to feel euphoria.
 This puts them at risk for a dependency on a stronger, more dangerous substance.

 It is easy to recognize the signs of marijuana use.
-Most of the users’ behavior under marijuana effects is caused by the way that the substance affects the brain.
+Most of the users’ behavior under marijuana effects are caused by the way that the substance affects the brain.

 The effects of marijuana make those who use want continually achieve that state of euphoria and relaxation.
 Some may abuse Marijuana in an attempt to hide from day-to-day reality.
 As soon as the effects fade, the reality comes back, and the person takes another dose of marijuana.

 According to the National Institute on Drug Abuse, the potency of marijuana sold today on the streets has steadily increased in the last years.
 Today, the same dose of marijuana has twice as much THC as about twenty years ago.
 This leads to higher rates of marijuana abuse, rapid tolerance buildup, and increased risk for marijuana addiction.
 When a person needs to use larger amounts to achieve the same high, it is a sign of a dependence.
-Any marijuana use disorder develops into a marijuana addiction when the user is no more able to control the use of the substance and continues to abuse on marijuana even though it affects all the other aspects of his or her life.
+When a person develops a Marijuana use disorder, they will lose control over the use of the substance and will continue to abuse it, even despite encountering consequences in life.

 The most promising programs used in marijuana addiction treatment, especially when a co-occurring mental illness is present, is cognitive-behavioral therapy (CBT), contingency management, and motivational enhancement therapy.
 At Restore Treatment Center, we work with you to make sure all the right programs are incorporated into your recovery plan, so that all your needs are met in treatment.
 The main features of marijuana rehab programs that we provide at Restore Drug Rehab LA: